 Submit your application

-To apply for recognition of your qualification and registration, you'll need to complete our online application form.
+If this is your first time applying for recognition of your qualification and registration with us, you'll need to complete our online application form.

 Our emails may go into your junk email folder so make sure you check this regularly.
 To stop this from happening, add ‘email@example.com’ to your safe senders list.